axiomware/socket-mobile-nfc-scanner-app/README.md

 Run the nodejs application to collect NFC scan indications:

 `node socketMobile-NFC-scanner-app.js -h '192.168.8.1' -p 1883 -t 'netrunrfe'`

 To force exit at any time, use:

+`CTRL-C`

+## Usage with TLS

+The `tls` flag will enable operation over MQTTS.
+This mode will use client certificates and collect data over secure link:

+`node socketMobile-NFC-scanner-app.js -h 'yourmqtthostname.com' -p 8883 -t 'netrunrfe' --tls --ca-filename='./yourRootCA.pem' --key-filename='./your-private-key.pem.key' --crt-filename='./your-client-certificate.pem.crt'`

+To force exit at any time, use: